nordyjay/fin_research_agent/docs/apps/chat.md

 The computational cost is higher (processing 15 chunks instead of 5) but the answer quality improves.
 Users ideally get comprehensive, multi-perspective answers instead of single-source echoes.

-## Why We Include Full Source Text - Building Trust Through Transparency
+## Why We Include Full Source Text

 Most AI systems give you an answer and expect you to trust it, we every answer comes with the complete source text that was used to generate it.

-## Understanding Our Critical Failures - What's Broken and Why
+## Understanding Our Current Limitations

 ### Image Processing Not Yet Implemented